 A four-star recruit and the No. 64-ranked player nationally by Rivals.com, the No. 83-ranked player by 247Sports.com and the No. 86-ranked player by ESPN.com.

 Ranked as the No. 9 center nationally by ESPN.com and the No. 6 player in Alabama by 247Sports.com.

 Averaged about 20.0 points, 12.0 rebounds and 5.0 blocks per game as a senior at Hokes Bluff.

 Averaged 18.5 points, 11.0 rebounds and 4.5 blocks as a junior at Hokes Bluff High School.

 Becomes the third Boilermaker from the state of Alabama, joining Decatur native Tarrance Crump (2007-08) and Joe Marshall (2001-02), who was from Mobile.

 Is a great system fit for the Boilermakers and a true center who will excel in Painter's motion offense and physical man defense.

-A 4.0 student at Hokes Bluff.
+Was a 4.0 student at Hokes Bluff.